frodef/getx/README.md

 GETX:EACH explicitly does this same fan-out across a list, without any selection.

+### Special indicators and evaluation

-Note that GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query.
+Note that GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to GETX:? query processing.
 Rather, these functions return "special forms" (i.e. lists) that are recognized by GETX:? to perform the relevant operation.
 For example:

     > (getx:select :first-name "Frode")
     => (GETX::%SELECT :FIRST-NAME "Frode" EQUAL)

 This list is then processed by rule 3 of the GETX:? query processing rules above.
 Each "special form" is documented by its own